The Near Miss Effect and the Framing of Lotteries

-As we have seen, a general construction of an optimal lottery frame that maximizes the near miss index, and with it, the perceived probability of winning is an open problem.
+This paper introduces a framework for analyzing the near miss effect in pure chance lotteries.
+We define a near miss index that quantifies the near miss effect a lottery induces and analyze the optimal lottery design.
+We show that a general construction of an optimal lottery frame that maximizes the near miss index, and with it, the perceived probability of winning is an open problem that generalizes the covering code problem.
 Nonetheless, our analysis and results show that clear comparisons between different lottery frames can be drawn, rendering specific frames preferable over others in terms of near miss.

-Moreover, the analysis of the seller's optimal lottery design resulted in a full characterization of the optimal lottery frame.
+The analysis of the seller's optimal lottery design resulted in full characterization of the optimal lottery frame for that specific setting.
 We showed that the optimal lottery parameters belong to a special class of codes known as Hamming codes.
-The connection established in this paper between our near miss framework and the field of coding theory might open up new avenues of future research.
+Moreover, the results in this analysis might provide us with additional intuition and potential explanation as to why some of the most common lottery designs are those with a very small objective probability of winning.

-An important observation is that choosing the lottery's frame while taking into consideration the near miss effect did not only influence the alphabet size and the lottery's length but also had implications for the objective probability of winning.
-The results provided in this section, mainly Corollary 1, might provide us with additional intuition and a potential explanation as to why some of the most common lottery designs are those with a very small objective probability of winning.
+Finally, The connection established in this paper between our near miss framework and the field of coding theory might open up new avenues of future research.